microsoft/com-rs/README.md

 **Is there IDL support?**

 As a foundation, we are attempting to create a library that doesn't necessarily rely on having an IDL file.
 However, it is in the pipeline for future improvements.
 We will have a command-line tool that will parse the IDL into the required macros.

-**Which threading models do this library support?**

-As of v0.1, this library is only confident of consuming/producing COM components that live in Single-Threaded Apartments (STA).
-This Threading Model assumption is used in several places, so producing/consuming these COM components in a Multi-Threaded environment will not work.

 **Is there out-of-process COM support?**